Commemorating Dante in 2021

 Events hosted at Notre Dame and the Rome Global Gateway

 The Spring campus events will include an exhibit on the Dante holdings in Rare Books and Special Collections in Hesburgh Libraries.
-There will also be a special edition of the annual Ravarino lecture on Dante and religious culture in the United States, delivered by Peter S. Hawkins (Yale Divinity School) and a Notre Dame Dante Day, consisting of a lecture on the history of Dante at Notre Dame delivered by David Lummus (Notre Dame), and a series of roundtables with Notre Dame faculty on Dante across the curriculum.
+There will also be a special edition of the annual Ravarino lecture on Dante and religious culture in the United States, delivered by Peter S. Hawkins (Yale Divinity School) on April 8 and a Notre Dame Dante Day, on April 9, consisting of a lecture on the history of Dante at Notre Dame delivered by David Lummus (Notre Dame), and a series of roundtables with Notre Dame faculty on Dante across the curriculum.

 On May 13-14, Notre Dame will host a two-day workshop on "Themes, Traditions, and Cultures in Dante / Temi, tradizioni e culture nelle opere di Dante" at the Rome Global Gateway.
 Invited speakers include: Simon Gilson (University of Oxford), Anna Pegoretti (University of Rome III), Paola Nasti (Northwestern University), Giuseppe Ledda (University of Bologna), Simone Marchesi (Princeton University), Luca Marcozzi (University of Rome III), Catherine Keen (University College London), Mira Mocan (University of Rome III), George Corbett (University of St. Andrews), Luca Bianchi (University of Milan), Henrike Lange (University of California, Berkeley), Silvia Maddalo (University of Tuscia), Gary Cestaro (Depaul University), and Antonio Montefusco (Ca' Foscari University of Venice).

 In September 2021, the Conway Lectures of Notre Dame's Medieval Institute will celebrate the Medieval Institute's 75th anniversary along with the Dante commemoration with three lectures on Dante from the perspectives of other disciplines.
 The speakers will be Simon Gilson (Oxford), Carol Lansing (UC, Santa Barbara), and Areli Marina (Kansas).

 Events co-sponsored by the Devers Family Program in Dante Studies